15 Top-Rated Waterfalls in Oregon

 3. Salt Creek Falls, Willamette National Forest

 Plunging for more than 280 feet into a beautiful waterfall basin, Salt Creek Falls is one of the largest, single-drop waterfalls in the state.
-Much in thanks to the universally accessible boardwalk and viewing platform accessed 50 feet from the parking area, nearly anyone can appreciate this remarkable feat of gravity.
+Much in thanks to the universally accessible boardwalk and viewing platform, less than 50 feet from the parking area, nearly anyone can appreciate this remarkable feat of gravity.

 The falls are within the Willamette National Forest and a 60-mile drive east from Eugene.
 The drive follows the paved Willamette Highway the entire way, adding to the waterfall's accessibility.